Racetraitor

-Racetraitor is an American hardcore punk band originally from Chicago, Illinois.
+Racetraitor is an American hardcore punk and metal band originally from Chicago, Illinois.
 The band attracted controversy in the late 1990s, before any releases, as a result of their radical take on racial politics, which focused on ideas like systemic racism and white privilege before they were widely discussed topics in popular or underground culture.
-Racetraitor was also a key proto-metalcore act being one of the first few bands to incorporate extreme metal influences, such as death metal, grindcore, and doom metal, into hardcore.
+Racetraitor was also a key proto-metalcore act, one of the first few bands to incorporate extreme metal influences, such as death metal, grindcore, and doom metal, into hardcore.

 In 1998, the band released their album Burn the Idol of the White Messiah.
 The album was followed by a split EP with Indianapolis band Burn It Down called Make Them Talk in 1999 before an initial breakup.
-The band has reformed as of 2016, releasing two EPs featuring new music and their second album 2042.
+The band has reformed as of 2016 and has since released four new EPs and two LPs, 2042 and Creation and the Timeless Order of Things.

+History

 Early career

-Racetraitor was formed by drummer Karl Hlavinka, guitarist Daniel Binaei, bassist Brent Decker, and vocalist Mani Mostofi, playing powerviolence/grindcore music.
+Racetraitor was formed in 1996 by drummer Karl Hlavinka, guitarist Daniel Binaei, bassist Brent Decker, and vocalist Mani Mostofi, playing powerviolence/grindcore music.
 Early songs were extremely short and heavily filled with noise.
 The songs were recorded in a demo that was not publicly released until 2016.

 In the early shows, Racetraitor took a more confrontational approach to spreading social justice ideas.
 The band became known for calling their own audience members "crackers", which the band explained as not a racial category but a term for people who perpetuate racism and exploitation in their day-to-day lives.
-During a performance in Columbus, Ohio during this period, the band members criticised members of Anti-Racist Action for focusing on white nationalist groups like the Ku Klux Klan rather than systemic issues such as institutional racism, leading to a physical altercation between the groups.
+During a performance in Columbus, Ohio during this period, the band members criticized members of Anti-Racist Action for focusing on white nationalist groups like the Ku Klux Klan rather than systemic issues such as institutional racism, leading to a physical altercation between the groups.

+Racetraitor's reputation in your face politics spread quickly throughout the hardcore scene resulting in cover stories in both Maximum Rocknroll and Heart Attack zine, two of the biggest punk and hardcore publications of the era, before they had released a single note of music.
+A readers poll in Hear Attack ranked the band as one of the most loved and hated band of 1996.